tstromberg/sigstore-the-local-way/README.md

 ### 1.2: Pushing an unsigned image to the local registry

-For this demo, we're going to build the rekor-cli tool into an unsigned image and push it locally.
+For this demo, we will build the rekor-cli tool into an unsigned image and push it locally.

-Check out rekor codebase, and use `ko` to build and push an unsigned image to our local registry:
+Check out the rekor codebase, and use `ko` to build and push an unsigned image to our local registry:

 ```shell
 mkdir -p $HOME/sigstore-local/src